zasasamar2129/Docker-manager-bot/README.md

-# 🤖 Telegram Bot Manager
+# 🤖 Docker Manager Bot

-Welcome to **Telegram Bot Manager**!
+Welcome to **Docker Manager Bot **!
 This Telegram bot helps you manage Docker containers and provides various system stats.
 It also includes features for managing sudo users and more.

 ## 🌟 Features